This educational video is brought to you by Lisa Miller, CEO and Founder of VIE Healthcare Consulting.

 All profitability analysis starts with understanding

-After carrying out our benchmarking exercise, we review the following (continuing to use spine as our example):
+After carrying out our benchmarking exercise, we review the following (continuing to use the spine as our example):

 - Your detailed patient and claims data, including all of the actual billed data for your last 12 months of spend.